hmcts/recipe-receiver/README.md

 * `Contributor` role on the `ss-dev-01-rg` & `ss-dev-01-rg` resource groups
 * `AcrPush` role on the `sdshmctspublic` repo

-## Workflow steps
+## Workflows

+### Summary of steps
 PR Open:
 * Builds the Recipe Receiver app
-* Publishes the container image to the `sdshmctspublic` container registry
+* Publishes the container image to the `sdshmctspublic` & `hmctspublic` container registries
-* Creates a new queue on the Toffee Staging Service Bus when a PR is opened
+* Creates new queues on each Service Bus to test the PR
-* Loads the newly created queue with messages
+* Loads the newly created queues with messages
-* Deploys the Keda resources to the SDS DEV AKS cluster
+* Deploys the Keda resources to the SDS DEV & CFT Preview AKS clusters
-* Watches the queue until the message count hits 0
+* Watches the queues until the message count hits 0

 PR Close:
-* Deletes the Keda resources from the SDS DEV AKS cluster
+* Deletes the created Keda resources from the clusters
-* Removes the lock on the toffee-shared-infrastructure-stg resource group
+* Removes the locks on the resource groups that the Service Buses live in
-* Deletes the PR queue
+* Deletes the PR queues
-* Recreates the lock on the toffee-shared-infrastructure-stg resource group
+* Recreates the locks

+### Updating the workflows
+#### Deployment strategy
+To reduce the amount of code and the complexity around making sure that both the SDS and CFT deployments are as similar as possible, a matrix strategy is used.
+This means that unless conditions are put in (which we would like to avoid), any changes made in the workflows and the scripts that they use will have an effect both the SDS and CFT deployment.

+#### Environment variables
+SDS and CFT environment variables are loaded from sds.env and cft.env respectively.
+These files contain the project specific environment variables that are needed for the workflows to run properly and should be the place for any further project specific variables that may be needed in the future.
+Common environment variables that can be used across both projects can be declared in the workflow files.

 ## Loading a queue with messages